walkerab/ghetto-box-site/index.md

 If you have worked with a CSS preprocessor before, you may find these components comparable to mix-ins - the difference being that you apply the mix-ins to HTML elements as opposed to CSS rules.

+Have you ever tried to understand someone else's CSS code?
+What GhettoBox lacks in ... it makes up for in simplicity.

 <!--